5 Signs Your House Is Making You Sick + How To Solve Them

 1. High humidity

-How to lower the humidity at home:
+How to balance humidity levels at home:

 - Make sure you run fan vents when showering and cooking.

-- Purchase a dehumidifier if necessary (and stop using a humidifier).
+- Purchase a dehumidifier if necessary.

 How to minimize dust: